-Reproducibility: The reproducibility of the test was investigated by determining the intra- and interassay coefficients of variation (CV) using 3 samples.
-The intra-assay CVs are based on 20 determinations and the inter-assay CVs on 4 determinations performed on 6 different test runs.
-The mean coefficients of variation are as follows:
+Reproducibility: The reproducibility of the test was investigated by determining the intra- and inter- assay coefficients of variation (CV) using 3 samples.
+The intra-assay CVs are based on 20 determinations and the inter-assay CVs on 4 determinations performed in 6 test runs.